Federal Gun Charges Lawyer Near You in Columbus, Ohio

 - A maximum of death or life imprisonment for a first-degree murder conviction that involves a firearm

-The United States Department of Justice has issued a quick roundup of important federal laws regarding firearms.
+The United States Department of Justice has a quick guide to important federal laws regarding firearms.
 This list of statutes helps readers ensure they comply with federal laws and regulations about firearms, ammunition, and other firearms-related issues.

 This website helps individuals understand licensee requirements, provides online applications, and explains the appeals process if denied an FFL.